software-dev-000/react-ES6-sample/src/readme.md

 6. Install growl
 	http://www.growlforwindows.com/gfw/

+7. Build solution in Visual Studio

 Development:
 ----------
 After install, reopen the sln, and the task "serve" should start automatically.
-Otherwise you can run it manually from the taskrunner.
+Otherwise you can run it manually from the taskrunner or powershell (cd to src and run "gulp serve")

 Karma:
 ----------